Senior Product Manager - Platform Engineering • Eventbrite

 Problem

-- Documentation was scattered and outdated
+- Documentation was scattered and out of date

 What I Did